Cristina-Sa20/Avocado-EV3/README.md

 The software is organized into modules to facilitate maintenance and future improvements.

-The source code is located inside the `/src` directory.

 ---

 # Repository Structure

-The repository is organized following the official WRO Future Engineers guidelines.

 ## src

-Contains all software used by the robot.

-This includes navigation algorithms, sensor management, steering control, motor control, and autonomous decision making.

 ## schemes

-Contains wiring diagrams showing how every electronic component is connected.

-These diagrams allow another team to reproduce the electrical configuration.

 ## models

-Contains CAD models and files used for manufacturing custom mechanical parts.

-If no custom parts are required, this folder documents the mechanical design.

 ## t-photos

-Contains official photographs of the team.

 ## v-photos

-Contains photographs of the vehicle from every required angle.

 ## video

-Contains links to the official demonstration videos.

 ---

 # Robot Construction